Peter R. Orszag: Lazard (2016-present)

 In May 2016, Orszag joined Lazard as Vice Chairman of Investment Banking and managing director.
 He was named Global Co-Head of Healthcare in July 2018, and subsequently Head of North American M&A. Before June 2019, he was the firm's Head of North American M&A and Global Co-Head of Healthcare.
 Orszag took over as CEO of Lazard's Financial Advisory in April 2019, overseeing the firm's advisory work for corporations and governments.
 He created Lazard Geopolitical Advisory in 2022 while CEO of Lazard's Financial Advisory.
 Also while in the role, he expanded data analytics and AI for the firm's banking and asset management businesses.

-After he was announced as the future CEO of Lazard in early 2023, in September 2023, Orszag said his aim as CEO would include doubling Lazard's revenue by 2030.
+Orszag was announced as the future CEO of Lazard in early 2023.
+In September 2023, Orszag said his aim as CEO would include doubling Lazard's revenue by 2030.
 Orszag assumed the position of Lazard CEO on October 1, 2023.
 He announced plans in late 2023 to expand Lazard's managing directors by ten per year.
 He recruited former PayPal CEO Dan Schulman to the Lazard board in January 2024, when he also oversaw the board appointment of former Ernst & Young chairman Stephen R. Howe Jr. In mid 2024, Bloomberg reported that Orszag was eyeing the acquisition of firms particularly in the fields of private credit, infrastructure, and real estate.

 Effective January 1, 2025, his role expanded to serve as both CEO and chairman.

+In the two quarters following Orszag becoming CEO, the firm generated almost $1 billion in fees from deals.
+The following year, Orszag was appointed to the Board of Trustees of the Institute for Advanced Study, alongside astrophysicist Victoria Kaspi and attorney Kevin L. MacMillan.